 Up until recently, Microsoft Stream was mainly used to share and stream videos within your organization, but now you can also use Microsoft Stream to record videos!
 Open Stream and click “New recording”.
 Select if you want to include your camera feed and select microphone.
 Finally, pick the window you want to record and deliver your message.
 When you are done, the video is saved to OneDrive.

 This application is the new kid on the block!
 It’s a stand-alone app that you, (initially) need to use with a personal Microsoft account.
 It’s really easy to use and you can cut out parts you don’t want, add music, text and other cool effects.
+Get more info and start using the editor through this link.

 Get the desired impact